How to Work Out the Sides and Angles of Triangles

 The side a is known as the "opposite" side and side b is the "adjacent" side to the angle θ.

-sine θ = opposite side / hypotenuse
+sine θ = length of opposite side / length of hypotenuse

-cosine θ = adjacent side / hypotenuse
+cosine θ = length of adjacent side / length of hypotenuse

 Sine and cosine apply to an angle, not necessarily an angle in a triangle, so it's possible to just have two lines meeting at a point and to evaluate sine or cos for that angle.
 However sine and cos are derived from the sides of an imaginary right angled triangle superimposed on the lines.
 In the second diagram below, you can visualise a right angled triangle superimposed on the purple triangle, from which the opposite and adjacent sides and hypotenuse can be determined.